AM205-NLP-project/NLP-project/README.md

 * 3.2 Representation Geometry: the code for this can be found in the folder above `dimreduct/`
 * 3.3 Model Limitations & Gender Bias: the code for this can be found in the folder above `Limitations_Bias/`
 * 3.4 Feature Representation:  the code for this can be found in the folder above `Feature_Representations/`

+## Latex Writeup

+Lastly, you can find a PDF file of our report in the file `AM205_group_project_WRITEUP.pdf` where we describe in detail our project.